KyNorthstar/blog/_posts/2025-01-10-Image-generators-energy-usage.md

-# But Wait, The Training Tho!
+# But wait, the training tho!

 Ahhhh, if you thought this, I commend you.
 Training an image generator is a significant amount of energy that shouldn't be discounted.